natcap/invest.users-guide/source/en/sdr.rst

 Interpreting Results
 ====================

+.. note:: Many of the SDR output rasters have NoData values where there are streams.
+This is intentional - See the Defined Area of Outputs section of this chapter for more information.

 The resolution of the output rasters will be the same as the resolution of the DEM provided as input.